Light up scarf made with battery operated LED lights

 Step 5.

 Cut a piece of fabric for a pocket that is a little larger than your battery pack.
 Turn under a quarter inch on the top edge and stitch.
-Pin the pocket on the back side of scarf near the bottom where your wires are hanging out.
-Stitch it into place.
+Pin the pocket on the back side of scarf near the bottom where your wires will hang out.
+Stitch it into place leaving the top edge open.
+Sew a snap or piece of velcro at the top to keep your battery pack in place.

-pin front and back together, right sides together leave an epening very carefully stitch over wires
+pin front and back together, right sides together stitch along edges using a half inch seam allowance leaving the end open where your battery pack will come out. leave an epening very carefully stitch over wires

 Step 6.

-Put the back of scarf and the scarf front together (right sides together) and stitch all the way around leaving a small area open to turn scarf to outside.
+Put the back of scarf and the scarf front together (right sides together) and stitch all the way around leaving one end open to turn scarf to outside and so that you can remove the lights to wash it.
 Be very careful with the wires so that you do not stitch through them.
-You will leave the battery pack hanging out the bottom of the scarf so stop sewing when you get to the wire and then pull the fabric through the machine foot until you are past the wires and then continue sewing all the way around.
+You will leave the battery pack hanging out at the edge of the scarf next to the pocket so stop sewing when you get to the wire and then pull the fabric through the machine foot until you are past the wires and then continue sewing all the way around.

 turn to outside and pin down edges top stitch along edge